 Let’s Make the Beach Great Again // Patrick Ogelvie, Linda Ann Webb :: As we bear witness to the Trump administration’s destructive agenda and the neverending parade of delusional White House tweets, Frankie and Annette attempt to navigate this new landscape as the cast find themselves dropped into Beach Blanket Bizarro, a slightly askew version of Frankie and Annette’s world.
 The film will feature gender-bending antics on the beach with our cast of 5 men in bikini tops and 14 surfer divas sporting pussy hats, demonstrating a humorous but thoughtful expression of concerns that so many are currently struggling with.

-Democracy in the USA //Dylan Patterson, Anne Firmender:: Choreographed to the Leonard Cohen poem “Democracy” as performed by the author Neil Gaiman, with music by his wife, Amanda Palmer.
+Democracy //Dylan Patterson, Anne Firmender:: Choreographed to the Leonard Cohen poem “Democracy” as performed by the author Neil Gaiman, with music by his wife, Amanda Palmer.
 Patriotic stock video footage is remixed to accompany movement expressive of the transformation from stifled and voiceless to a state of empowerment.